kamikkels/word-game-stats/README.md

+# Word Game Stats
+A collection of scripts for evaluating game states in different word games

-# Word Game Hand Analyzer
+## Tile Game Hand Analyzer
-This Python script analyzes all possible hands to determine how many can form valid words using a given word list.
+This Python script analyzes all possible opening hands in a tile based word game (e.g. Scrabble) to determine how many can form valid words using a given word list.
 It performs a full combinatorial sweep of hands based on official tile distributions and reports both raw and weighted statistics.

-## Features
+### Features
 Exhaustive analysis of possible opening hands.
 Determines which hands can form at least one valid word.
 Supports wildcard tiles (?) and weighted probability calculations.

-## Usage
+### Usage
 1. Prepare a word list
 Create a plain text file with each word on a new line